chaoss/wg-value/focus-areas/labor-investment/labor_investment.md

 # Labor Investment

-**Question:** What was the cost of an organization for its employees to create the counted commits, issues, and pull requests (and other contributions)?
+**Question:** What was the cost of an organization for its employees to create the counted contributions (e.g., commits, issues, and pull requests)?

 ## 1. Description

 Open source projects are often supported by organizations through labor investment.
 This metric tracks the monetary investment of organizations (as evident in labor costs) to individual projects.

 ## 2. Objectives